Kai2k/charts-accelerometer-visualisation-android/README.md

 Plotting Accelerometer Values in ShinobiCharts for Android
 =====================
 This is a demo project that demonstrates how to plot the accelerometer readings from the motion sensor onto a ShinobiChart.
+There's an accompanying blog post [here](http://www.shinobicontrols.com/blog/posts/2014/02/03/building-a-streaming-chart-in-android).

 ![Screenshot](screenshot.png?raw=true)